Electronic-Mango/reddit-fastapi-api/README.md

 ## Load count

-When specifying how many submissions should be loaded the final count can be lower.
+When specifying how many articles should be loaded the final count can be lower.

-For all submissions this can occur if a given subreddit or user has less submissions than specified.
+For all articles this can occur if a given subreddit or user has less articles than specified.

-For text and media submissions the passed value only determines how many submissions are loaded from Reddit overall.
+For text and media articles the passed value only determines how many articles are loaded from Reddit overall.
-This value can be later lowered as only specific type of submissions are filtered from the list of all submissions.
+This value can be later lowered as only specific type of articles are filtered from the list of all articles.
-Not additional submissions are loaded after filtering.
+Not additional articles are loaded after filtering.

-Load count also impacts retrieving one random submission.
+Load count also impacts retrieving one random article.
-This one random submission is picked from a loaded selection, instead of sending all of them.
+This one random article is picked from a loaded selection, instead of sending all of them.
-Actual count of submissions to pick from can be lowered due to additional filtering, as before.
+Actual count of articles to pick from can be lowered due to additional filtering, as before.

-Still, the higher the load count the lower the odds of selecting the same random submission on subsequent API calls.
+Still, the higher the load count the lower the odds of selecting the same random article on subsequent API calls.